opengeolab/geocollectorbot/docs/30_configuration.md

 The `dataStorage` property is used to configure where the media send by users should be persisted.
 The Bot is built to support multiple storage types, but for now only **file system** can be used.

+Regardless of the storage used, the Bot will persist on the database the path to be called to retrieve the media in the form of `/media/:media_id`.

 ### File system

 To use file system as storage, the property `mediaStorage` should have the following structure: